Re-creating a bygone era

 The Mutton-bird Processing Shed is a replica of a 1920s birding shed.

-It was constructed at the Museum in 1984, to display genuine mutton-birding artefacts and to illustrate the mutton-birding culture, which was - and still is - an important tradition for both Aboriginal and European populations in the Furneaux Islands.
+It was constructed at the Museum in 1984 to illustrate the mutton-birding culture, which was - and still is - an important tradition for both Aboriginal and European populations in the Furneaux Islands.

-The replica shed was built on advice from long-time local mutton-birders and modelled on their shed on Big Dog Island.
-It is faithful to the original in all respects except the concrete floor.
-In the original shed the floor would have been dirt, covered daily with fresh tussock grass.
+The replica shed was built on advice from local mutton-birders and modelled on their shed on Big Dog Island.
+It is faithful to the original in all respects except the concrete floor, which in the original shed would have been dirt, covered daily with fresh tussock grass.
+The artefacts on display are genuine.

 Inside the shed, from plucking room to brine barrels, the steps in mutton-bird processing are re-created as they were carried out in the 1920s on the Outer Furneaux Islands, before the advent of refrigeration.